mktexan/node-myq/README.md

 const response = await myq.openDoor()
 ```

-This is an example return object
+This is an example return object for API V4

 ``` javascript
 {